vsrinivas/fuchsia/README.md

 Modular
 =======

-Modular is the application platform of Fuchsia.

-It provides a post-API programming model that allows applications to cooperate in a shared context without the need to call each other's APIs directly.
+Modular provides a framework for ephemerally downloaded applications which may have been implemented in different programming languages to run in a shared context and provide a composed experience to the user.
+The framework is also responsible for application lifecycle, resource management, view hierarchy, authentication, etc.

 ## Prerequisities